jboss-gpe/processFlowProvision/README.txt

-﻿processFlowProvision (aka:  PFP)
+﻿Process Flow Provision (aka:  PFP)
 ====================

 one approach toward a production BPM environment leveraging Red Hat BRMS "Deployable" libraries

-Jeff Bride

 welcome Java developers to Process Flow Provision you have reached the location where PFP source code is centrally maintained